department-of-veterans-affairs/va.gov-team/teams/vsp/workflow-cadence.md

 - Description: ?
 - Label: Epic, _team_
 - Pipeline: Now, Next, or Future
-- Epic: whichever Super Epic(s) it’s a part of
+- Epic: whichever initiative it’s a part of
 - Release: n/a do not assign!

 ### Issue